zyj1729/HW7-Regression/README.md

 ## Additional notes

 Try tuning the hyperparameters if you find that your model doesn't converge.
 Too high of a learning rate or too large of a batch size can sometimes cause the model to be unstable (e.g. loss function goes to infinity).
 If you're interested, scikit-learn also has some built-in [toy datasets](https://scikit-learn.org/stable/datasets/toy_dataset.html) that you can use for testing.

+We're applying a pretty simple model to a relatively complex problem here, so you should expect your classifier to perform decently but not amazingly.
+It's also possible for a given optimization run to get stuck in a local minima depending on the initialization.
+With that said, if your implementation is correct and you found reasonable hyperparameters, you should almost always at least do better than chance.